MrJackSpade/RG35XX.NET/README.md

 ## Publishing

-- Use the included `FolderProfile.pubxml` for publishing, or use it as a reference for custom settings.
+- Use the included `pubxml` files for publishing, or use it as a reference for custom settings.